Sewing machine maintenance: everything you need to know!

 (Prevents 40% of tension problems)

-A well-oiled sewing machine is your creative best friend.
-Brands like Juki make every stitch a pure pleasure, provided you follow their maintenance schedule.
-The difference is felt in the feel of the fabric and the consistency of the straight stitch.
+A well-oiled machine is the best ally for your creation.
+Brands like Juki turn every stitch into pure pleasure, provided you follow their maintenance schedule.
+The difference is felt in the fabric’s touch and the consistency of the straight stitch.

 Where and how to have your machine serviced

-To extend the life of your equipment and sew with complete peace of mind, servicing your sewing machine is an essential step.
-But you also need to know where and how to have it serviced.
-Between specialized workshops, home services, and regular maintenance you can perform yourself, the options are numerous.
-Here's an overview of best practices and the ideal schedule to keep your machine in tip-top shape.
+To extend the life of your equipment and sew with peace of mind, sewing machine servicing is an essential step.
+But you still need to know where and how to have it maintained.
+Between specialized workshops, home services, and regular maintenance you can do yourself, the options are many.
+Here is an overview of best practices and the ideal schedule to keep your machine always at its best.

-To spot a true pro, always ask for manufacturer certification and check customer reviews on specialized platforms.
+To spot a true pro, always demand the manufacturer’s certification and check customer reviews on specialized platforms.

-A home sewing machine service is convenient, but not magical.
-The technician comes with a minimal kit: special oil, calibrated screwdrivers, and a cleaning kit.
-Allow an average of 1.5 hours for basic maintenance.
-This is ideal for newer machines that are rarely used.
+A sewing machine service at home is convenient, but not magical.
+The technician comes with a minimal kit: special oil, calibrated screwdrivers, and cleaning kit.
+Expect about 1h30 for basic maintenance.
+It’s ideal for recent machines used little.

-But be careful, because some operations require a workshop.
-A specialized test bench remains essential for fine-tuning needle-hook synchronization on complex models.
-Old or very dirty machines also require a deep oil bath, which is impossible to achieve at home.
+But be careful, as some operations require the workshop.
+The specialized test bench remains essential to finely adjust needle-hook synchronization on complex models.
+Old or very dirty machines also need a deep oil bath impossible to do at home.

-A good workshop, like Verotex , will provide you with a detailed quote before any work is carried out.
-In our shop, you can also find high-speed machines whose servicing requires specific expertise.
+A good workshop, like Verotex, will provide you with a detailed quote before any intervention.
+On our shop, you can also find high-speed machines whose servicing requires specific expertise.

-Become your machine's first aid kit with three simple reflexes:
+Become your machine’s first aid with three simple reflexes:

 • Clean the bobbin case after each project with a dedicated brush